vc10hueb/Java-RestApi-ChatService/README.md

 2. Docker volumes ("datastores") also need to be cleared on occasion
 - `docker volume ls`
 - `docker prune ls`
-3.
+3. Open command line for a specifc console
-  docker exec -ti my_container
+- `docker exec -ti example-database`